We love hearing from you!

 In 2018, when we launch our smart phone app, subscribers will have free access to all issues there as well.

 No. Our art direction is so detailed that you currently cannot read Backstory on a cell phone.
-We are an app on iPads and in Google Play (for Android tablets) – and now on the Web.
+We are available on desktops and laptops via www.backstory.net and in an app on iPads and in Google Play (for Android tablets).

-In 2018 we are planning to launch an app for mobile phones that will strip away the art direction and have the articles available for reading – this will be included for free with your subscription!
+In 2020 we are planning to evaluate the cost of launching an app for mobile phones that will strip away the art direction and have the articles available for reading – this will be included for free with your subscription!
+Stay tuned!

 We love to post-publish.